-The Director-General hereby informs the Executive Board of the status of implementation by UNESCO of the Mauritius Strategy for the Further Implementation of the Programme of Action for the Sustainable Development of SIDS, which will undergo its five-year United Nations-wide review this year.
-UNESCO is contributing actively to the review process and maintains regular contact with the SIDS unit at UNDESA in order that UNESCO action for SIDS remains fully coordinated with that of the wider United Nations system.
-The Intersectoral Platform on Mauritius Strategy follow-up for the Sustainable Development of SIDS, under the authority of ADG/SC and involving all five programme sectors in headquarters and in the field, provides the framework for UNESCO's consolidated contribution.
+The Director-General hereby informs the Executive Board of the status of implementation by UNESCO of the Mauritius Strategy for the Further Implementation of the Programme of Action for the Sustainable Development of SIDS, which underwent its five-year United Nations-wide review on 24-25 September 2010.
+UNESCO has contributed actively to the review process and maintains regular contact with the SIDS unit at UNDESA in order that UNESCO action for SIDS remains fully coordinated with that of the wider United Nations system.
+The Intersectoral Platform on Mauritius Strategy follow-up for the Sustainable Development of SIDS, under the authority of ADG/SC and involving all five programme sectors in Headquarters and in the field, provides the framework for UNESCO's consolidated contribution.

-This document reports on main developments and highlights results obtained by the SIDS Platform over the 2008-2009 biennium.
+This document focuses on developments and highlights results obtained by the SIDS Platform over the 2008-2009 biennium, thus aligning with the closing period of the United Nations High-Level Review (2005-2009).